mayankkshirsagar/EBAY/README.md

 # EBAY
-ebay prototype
+ebay prototype,
-works with wallet and card for cart items works with card for single item
+works with wallet and card for cart items, works with wallet and card for single item, transaction table entry for single item for card and wallet and transaction id generated